Greven | Info on living, living, working in Greven in the Münsterland region

 Welcome to Greven!

-In Greven you have THE GOOD LIFE with exciting cultural offerings and many leisure opportunities in the green Münsterland.
-The 38,000 inhabitants live in the city centre, two smaller districts and several rural communities.
+In Greven you have THE GOOD LIFE with exciting cultural offerings and many leisure activities in the green Münsterland.
+The 38,000 inhabitants live in the town centre, two smaller districts and a number of rural districts.

 North of Münster near Münster/Osnabrück Airport

-Greven is about 25 minutes by car north of Münster in the district of Steinfurt.
-Münster/Osnabrück Airport (FMO), which is located in Greven, is about a ten-minute drive from the city centre.
-It takes half an hour to get to the district town of Steinfurt and about 40 minutes to Osnabrück.
-The Dutch city of Enschede, a popular destination, is also only an hour's drive away.
+Greven is around 25 minutes by car north of Münster in the district of Steinfurt.
+The Münster/Osnabrück Airport (FMO), which is located in Greven, is about a ten-minute drive from the city centre.
+The district town of Steinfurt is half an hour away and Osnabrück around 40 minutes.
+The Dutch city of Enschede, a popular excursion destination, is also just an hour's drive away.
 You can also reach the North Sea coast in just under two hours via the nearby motorways.

-Regional trains run from the stations in Greven and Reckenfeld to Rheine, Münster and Cologne.
+Regional trains run from the railway stations in Greven and Reckenfeld in the direction of Rheine, Münster and Cologne.

-Tip: Münsterland is a cycling region!
-4,500 kilometres of cycle paths offer you almost unlimited possibilities in the city and in the countryside: you can commute to work comfortably by bike and go on great tours with friends and family.
+Tip: The Münsterland is a cycling region!
+4500 kilometres of cycle paths offer you almost unlimited possibilities in the city and in the countryside: you can easily commute to work by bike and go on great tours with friends and family.

 Living in Greven

-Around 38,000 people live in Greven, most of them in the town centre, which is divided into a larger and a smaller part by the River Ems.
-The district of Reckenfeld is located around ten minutes north of the centre by car and has grown considerably since it was founded in 1925; around 8,000 people now live here.
-Gimbte , to the south of the centre, is the smallest district with around 900 inhabitants.
+Around 38,000 people live in Greven, most of them in the core town, which is divided into a larger and a smaller part by the River Ems.
+The district of Reckenfeld is around ten minutes north of the centre by car and has grown considerably since it was founded in 1925; around 8,000 people now live here.
+Gimbte , located south of the centre, is the smallest district with around 900 inhabitants.
 It is often visited by day-trippers due to its pretty village centre with many cafés and restaurants.

-Around 3,600 people live in the 13 farming communities that surround the districts in the Münsterland parkland.
+About 3,600 people live in the 13 buildings that surround the districts in the Münsterland parkland.
 The largest of these is Schmedehausen with a good 300 inhabitants.

-Even though rental and purchase prices are following the general property trend overall, there are still numerous niches to be discovered in Münsterland when it comes to building, buying or renting.
-Here you can find the average purchase and rental prices for a house or flat in rural Münsterland.
+Although rental and purchase prices are following the general property trend overall, there are still numerous niches to be discovered in Münsterland when it comes to building, buying or renting.
+Here you can find the average purchase and rental prices for a house or flat in the rural area of Münsterland.

-On the website of the town of Greven you will find information about building and living, for example about housing subsidies.
+You can find information about building and living on the website of the town of Greven, for example about housing subsidies.

 Did you know...?!

-Greven is officially recognised as a "horse-friendly community".
-No wonder: there are two riding clubs, many different training halls and tracks, 66 horse breeding farms and around 140 businesses that keep horses - a total of around 1200 of the beautiful animals live in Greven.
-Among the many bridle paths in the countryside around the town is the "Wegbereiter", the first integrative bridle path in Germany.
+Greven has been officially recognised as a "horse-friendly community".
+No wonder: there are two riding clubs, many different training halls and tracks, 66 horse breeding farms and around 140 businesses that keep horses - a total of around 1,200 of these beautiful animals live in Greven.
+Among the many bridleways in the countryside around the town is the "Wegbereiter", the first integrative bridleway in Germany.

 Shopping in Greven